laboroai/LaboroTVSpeech-ASV/readme.md

    (1) refer to the "LaboroTVSpeechのご利用について" section in [this page](https://laboro.ai/activity/column/engineer/eg-laboro-tv-corpus-jp/)
    or
    (2) send an inquiry directly to our company via [this page](https://laboro.ai/contact/other/)

+## License
+The content of this repository (excluding LaboroTVSpeech-ASV dataset itself) is released under Apache License v2.